Coronavirus (COVID-19) update: click here to learn the steps we`re taking for 2021 travel!

 Ingapirca is the biggest and the best-preserved Inca ruins in all of Ecuador.
 It sits just a day trip away from Cuenca and is a great way to explore a little of the pre-Spanish history of Ecuador.
 You can take a tour of Ingapirca that leaves from Cuenca, making it easier than ever to explore this side of history.

 Cuenca is famous worldwide for its incredible flower markets and orchid production.
 More than just a small town in the Andes, Cuenca is a wealth of life and things to do.
 While you are traveling in Ecuador, be sure to spend time in this town.
-If you want a full list of things to do in Cuenca, click here.
+If you want a full list of what to do, check out our things to do in Cuenca post.

 The peak of Chimborazo is the point on earth closest to space.
 While it loses out on the highest mountain in the world to Everest, the equatorial bulge means that from the center of the earth, Chimborazo wins.
 If you are an experienced mountaineer then it is possible to climb it.
 If not, then you can hike to the base camp, or just admire the views from the nearby town of Riobamba.